KJ-GM/Navigation_Component/README.md

 ```

-5) Add both of these to activit_layout
+5) Add both of these to activity_layout

 ```sh
 <fragment